DAThriftPoC/common-thrift-hello-world/cpp/README.md

 # Building for Windows

 1. Download Boost from <http://sourceforge.net/projects/boost/files/boost/1.58.0>
- and extract the files from the archive.
+ and extract the files from the archive to the cpp\\3rdParty subdirectory of the base directory.

 2. Launch the Visual Studio Command Prompt.
 Change your current directory to the Boost root directory and invoke bootstrap.bat.
 To build Boost.Thread library